Plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 Conditionally hide blocks in DOCX templates
 ===========================================

-You can use `hide-block-if formatter <../common-docx-xlsx/formatters.html#hhide-block-if>`_ to hide blocks of a document.

-The formatter checks if a value for current tag is equal to a value of the parameter, then finds closest collapsible block and hides it:

-- Table row
-- Bullet list item

-First of all, review the `demo for this case <./demos.html#conditionally-hide-blocks>`_.
+There are two types of blocks for hiding: single and repeatable.
+Use a `hide-block-if`_ formatter for the single blocks and a filter_ operation for the repeatable ones.

-Here we will learn how it works:
+Here, we will learn how it works, but additionally, review the demo_ for such case.

 .. contents::
     :local: